-But when you test cases to keep in mind, you can write the test case as much as straightforward so that it will be easy for everyone to understand the functionality by reading the test cases.
-And try to cover a single scenario in a single step so that it will not make any confusion.
+But when you test cases, remember that you can write the test case as much as possible so that it will be easy for everyone to understand the functionality by reading the test cases.
+Try to cover a single scenario in a single step so that it will not cause any confusion.

 Note: Before writing the test scenario for the Bisleri Bottle, try to find the answer to the questions below, which will help you get a better idea, and you can quickly write the test cases without missing any scenarios:

-- Is the bisleri bottle made up of plastic, glass, steel, rubber, by some disposal material or something else?
+- Is the Bisleri bottle made up of plastic, glass, steel, rubber, some disposal material, or something else?

-- Is the Bisleri Bottle is built for only holding water or also we can hold the fluid materials like tea, coffee, soft drinks, hot chocolate, soups, wine, cooking oil, vinegar, gasoline, acids, molten lava (!), etc.?
+- Is the Bisleri Bottle built only to hold water?
+We can also hold fluid materials like tea, coffee, soft drinks, hot chocolate, soups, wine, cooking oil, vinegar, gasoline, acids, molten lava (!), etc.

-If you have an answer to this type of question, then it may be allowed for a better writing test case.
-In our case, we are assuming whatever bottle we have chosen is made with plastic or glass and is intended to be used only with water.
+If you have an answer to this question, it may allow you to write the test case better.
+In our case, we are assuming whatever bottle we have chosen is made of plastic or glass and is intended to be used only with water.

 - Check the design and graph of the bisleri bottle as per the specifications.

-- Check the bisleri bottle when you open.
+- Check the bisleri bottle when you open it.

 - Check the bisleri bottle when you fill the water.

-- Check the bisleri bottle the waterfalls outside when you fill.
+- Check the bisleri bottle of the waterfalls outside when you fill it.